 How to treat gum recession

-Severe cases of gum loss often involve gum grafts, a surgical process that requires some form of sedation.
+We will discuss treatment options further in the next section but know that severe cases of gum loss often involve gum grafts, a surgical process that requires some form of sedation.
 Other helpful procedures involve regenerating bone with a specialized protein and root planing the gap areas.

 How to prevent gum recession